nemanjam/markdown/README.md

 - unit tests for API controllers with Supertest client and mocked services
 - API services unit tests with mocked Prisma client singleton instance
 - integration tests (controller + service) per API handler with Supertest client and test database
-- separate Jest projects for client, server unit and server integration tests
 - code coverage for all Jest tests, statements 43%, branches 47%, functions 39%, lines 43%
 - Cypress end-to-end tests with configured ESLint and Typescript
-- example tests for Home, navigation, edit user and post and register new user
 - Cypress task to seed and teardown test database, commands to filter errors, seed and login
 - custom Docker image with Cypress installed on top of official base image
 - both Jest and Cypress are configured to run locally, in Docker and in Github Actions